 ExpandoObject

-In the server-side application, an ExpandoObject type data source is available under the class PivotExpandoData in DataSource.cs file.
+In a server-side application, users can use an ExpandoObject as a data source.
+This type of data source is managed by the PivotExpandoData

 public class PivotExpandoData